Ltforrence/EngagementBot/README.md

 I have some private docs on my local machine that I will upload to show my progress and stuff, but heres some general information

+All of the keys in test files are outdated.
+But useful to see because sometimes the name of a key from twitter is different and the format helps for identification.

 This is my first twitter bot.
 I am making it because I am bored and want to explore what is possible with the twitter API and I really want my tweets to get more likes.